EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

 .. _data-prep1:
 Data preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The DNA molecules were recorded on a TIRF microscope with dual-view inset and alternating laser excitation at an exposure time of 250 ms (:numref:`fig-dualview`).
-To analyse the data, download the raw data from `Zenodo <https://zenodo.org/record/1249497#.Y_D1bnaZPmk>`_ and save the raw tif-files for (1) the calibration measurement, (2) the low FRET sample and (2) the intermediate FRET sample.
+To analyse the data, we downloaded the raw data from `Zenodo <https://zenodo.org/record/1249497#.Y_D1bnaZPmk>`_ and saved the raw tif-files for (1) the calibration measurement, (2) the low FRET sample and (2) the intermediate FRET sample.

 .. figure:: ./../../figures/examples/Static_Twoc_Sub_Figure_2_Hellekamp_Alternation.png
    :width: 700